 German Coast Slave Insurrection of 1811

-Panicked white residents, warned of the approaching rebels, scrambled for safety down the river road into New Orleans.
-William C. C. Claiborne, the territorial governor, called out the militia, ordered a lockdown of shops and cabarets, and imposed a curfew.
-General Wade Hampton, commander of federal troops stationed in the area to guard the territorial frontier, had arrived in New Orleans two days before the revolt.
-He took command of a hastily mustered force of regular troops, militia, and volunteers who headed northward on January 9 to confront the rebels.
-Hampton’s mobilization represents the first time in US history that federal troops were mobilized to suppress a slave insurrection.
-Hoping to crush the rebels in a vise, Hampton dispatched orders for Major Homer Virgil Milton in Baton Rouge to descend the river with another body of regulars.
-Unknown to Milton and Hampton, Manuel Andry, despite his wounds, had also managed to rally a sizeable militia force on the west bank of the river.
+White residents, warned of the approaching rebels, looked for safety in New Orleans.
+William C. C. Claiborne, the governor of the Louisiana territory, ordered a lockdown and a curfew.
+General Wade Hampton, commander of federal troops, took command of a quickly formed force of troops, militia, and volunteers.
+The incident was the first time in US history that federal troops were used to stop a slave rebellion.
+Hampton ordered Major Homer Virgil Milton in Baton Rouge to move downriver from the north with more troops.
+Manuel Andry, despite his wounds, also rallied a militia force on the west bank of the river.

 These three forces met on the morning of January 10.
 A unit of Hampton’s forces made first contact with the rebels shortly after they crossed into Orleans Parish.
 The main body of rebels was caught off guard by Andry’s militia at Bernard Bernoudi’s sugar plantation in St. Charles Parish.
 Militiamen, including some free men of color, charged the rebels, who were quickly defeated.
 The wounded Andry reported to Governor Claiborne that the fight was un grand carnage, or “a great slaughter.”